jrstylle/node-projects-api/README.md

 ### Installation

-First of all, install the dependencies to run this boilerplate.
+First of all, install the dependencies to run this project.

 - [NodeJS](http://nodejs.org/)
 - [Yarn](https://yarnpkg.com/en/)